nanvel/blog/2015/07/django-vs-tornado.md

 ## Project growth

 When project is growing, we may need to extend team in order to support it; finding a developer who has experience with Django is much easier comparing to Tornado.
-Although Tornado is easy to start with, a new team member will need some time to feel comfortable with asynchronous code and new project structure.
+Although Tornado is easy to start with, a new team member will need some time to get feeling comfortable with asynchronous code and new project structure.
 Django uses a project structure that is proven by years of usage and allows to make project development easier.

 ## Technology stack